alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

 # Access management

-The Material for MkDocs Insiders repository is a private repository hosted on GitHub, access is therefore managed through GitHub itself.
+The Material for MkDocs Insiders repository is a private repository hosted on GitHub access is, therefore, managed through GitHub itself.
 If you're wondering how access is managed and how sharing your access with your team works, you'll find everything you need to know on this page.